phdcsseiden/phdcsseiden.github.io/_pages/about.md

 ACM Member

+## Community

+-ECOSOC YF Facilitator at the United Nations HQ in New York City, NY, United States

+-Global Shapers Community - New York City Hub

+-UNA-USA

+-Former RCA (Rwanda Community Abroad) Tri-state area Youth Leader (New York, New Jersey & Connecticut)

+## Charity

+Alain actively participates in a number of charitable projects that aid underprivileged children and adults in Africa, particularly in Rwanda-Africa.

+## Social Media

+ N/A

 ## Languages

 English, French, Kinyarwanda

 ## Life

 He takes pleasure in podcasts, reading, and swimming.

+ ## U.S Security Clearance

+As of May 2023, granted & active

+## Upcoming Project

+The Country, Continent Projects.

 ## Bio Current as of 2023